Emergency Contacts and Procedures

 - Get immediate help.
 Know the local equivalent of 911 so that you can get immediate emergency assistance.
-To find the local emergency phone numbers in the country(ies) you will be visiting, go to travel.state.gov/destination and search for your country-specific information.
+To find the local emergency phone numbers in the country(ies) you will be visiting, visit the U.S. State Department Country Information Page for your study abroad program location.

 - Notify your on-site contact.
 Know how to reach your Faculty Director, host institution or program provider emergency contact.
 Someone is available to you 24/7 on-site and you should contact this person as soon as is prudent so that s/he may assist you.

 - Contact your insurance provider, if the emergency is medical in nature.
-Students enrolled in ASU’s GeoBlue Insurance policy should contact GeoBlue collect at +1 (610) 254-8771.
-Students covered by other policies should be familiar with their 24/7 emergency contact protocol – ASU may not be able to communicate directly with your insurer (if you are not covered by GeoBlue), so it is important that you know how to reach them if/when needed.
+Students enrolled in ASU’s CISI Insurance policy should contact CISI at +1 (603) 952-2660.
+Students covered by other policies should be familiar with their 24/7 emergency contact protocol – ASU may not be able to communicate directly with your insurer (if you are not covered by CISI), so it is important that you know how to reach them if/when needed.

 - Contact the Study Abroad Office.
 During regular business hours, you can reach us at + (480) 965-5965.
 You can call the ASU Police Department collect at +1 (480) 965-3456 at any hour of the day, to report an emergency and/or request assistance from the Study Abroad Office.
 Press "0" or "9" during the automated menu to be immediately connected to a dispatcher.
 The dispatcher who takes your call will collect information from you and immediately notify a Study Abroad Office staff member who can assist.